GoogleCloudPlatform/community/tutorials/gcds-use-cases-common-and-complex/index.md

 [Google Cloud Directory Sync](https://support.google.com/a/answer/106368?hl=en#) and have [federated](https://cloud.google.com/architecture/identity/federating-gcp-with-active-directory-synchronizing-user-accounts) Google Cloud with Active Directory.

-## The GCDSDemo Company and its Active Directory configuration
+## The GCDSDemo Company

-This document use a fictitious organization, GCDSDemo Company, to demonstrate the configuration of Google Cloud Directory Sync (GCDS).
+This document uses a fictitious organization, GCDSDemo Company, to demonstrate the configuration of Google Cloud Directory Sync.

 In these examples, the GCDSDemo Company is in the process of migrating to Google Cloud.
 The first step of their migration is synchronizing their existing identities from Active Directory so that they can log in using the same credentials.

+### Example Active Directory configuration

 Consider the example domain (`gcdsdemo.joonix.net`) for the GCDSDemo Company.
 There are two top-level organizational units (OU) of interest: `Corp` and `GCP`.

 ![ADUC OUs screenshot](https://storage.googleapis.com/gcp-community/tutorials/gcds-use-cases-common-and-complex/01-AD-OUs.png)

-In the `Corp` organizational unit, the nested organizational units `IT` and `R&D` contain the user objects that must be synchronized.
+In the `Corp` organizational unit, the nested organizational units (sub-OUs) `IT` and `R&D` contain the user objects that must be synchronized.

 ![ADUC IT users screenshot](https://storage.googleapis.com/gcp-community/tutorials/gcds-use-cases-common-and-complex/02-AD-IT-Users.png)